chrisburnell/chrisburnell.com/following.md

 - /follow/index.html

 title: Following
-lede: I’ve had the pleasure of meeting, knowing of, knowing personally, and spending great time with a lot of amazing people that have inspired me in different ways over my years on this Earth.
+lede: I've had the pleasure of meeting, knowing of, knowing personally, and spending great time with a lot of amazing people that have inspired me in different ways over my years on this Earth.
 Here are a handful of them.
 ---

 This page is still being built!